csc-training/node-level-optimization/docs/01-overview.md

     - CPU specs
 	- own microbenchmarks
 	- special tools (Intel tools, Empirical Roofline Tool)
-- How to obtain application GFLOPS/s and arithmetic intensity?
+- How to obtain application's GFLOPS/s and arithmetic intensity?
     - Pen and paper and timing measurements
 	- Performance analysis tools and hardware counters
 	- *True* number of memory references can be difficult to obtain